henrychan990805/CA-employment-rate-mini-project/README.md

   - [Stack Overflow](https://stackoverflow.com/) — Utilized for troubleshooting and finding solutions to coding issues.
   - [Google](https://www.google.com/) — Used as a search tool to find relevant references.
   - [ChatGPT](https://www.openai.com/chatgpt) — Used for code assistance and guidance.
-  - [BCS](https://bootcampspot.instructure.com/) — watching our cloud recordings, using instructor activity solutions, class activities, and past challenges as references.
+  - [BCS](https://bootcampspot.instructure.com/) — Watching our cloud recordings, using instructor activity solutions, class activities, and past challenges as references.
+  - [QuickDatabaseDiagrams](https://www.quickdatabasediagrams.com/) — Used to create the structures for the databases.

 > #### Team Members: Brent Beachtel, Alyssa Chand, Henry Chen, Darley Chen, and Karuna Kesavan Kothandath